Guided School Programs

 Students will learn how nature has already solved many problems humans tackle every day.
 By examining how plants and animals survive, humans can imitate or mimic these mechanisms for their own sustainable future.
 Key Concepts: ecology, systems thinking, creative problem solving.

 Phenology Cycles: Lessons from the Field (Grades 6-12; 75 minutes)

 Become citizen scientists in the field by learning how and why data collection can contribute to a better understanding of patterns in nature.
 Students will learn the meaning behind phenology while discussing ways to incorporate citizen science data collection at home or in school.
 Key Concepts: phenology, inferences and observation, data recording, citizen science.

-The Garden provides a great opportunity for hands-on botany!
 From the micro to the macro, students will experience the thrill of discovery and the exploration of diversity.
-Students will compare the flowers of monocots and dicots, examine flowers under magnification to find the fruit (ovaries) and seeds (ovules), and discuss their findings with expert staff.
-A Garden walk will extend the botanical experience as students look for specific examples of monocots, dicots, and floral diversity to illustrate key aspects of the plant community.
-Key Concepts: Botany, dissection, plant life cycles, parts of a flower/seed/fruit, pollination, germination, sexual and asexual propagation
+Students will compare the flowers of monocots and dicots, examine flowers under magnification and discuss their findings with staff.
+A Garden walk will extend the botanical experience as students look for specific examples of floral diversity to illustrate key aspects of the plant community.
+Key Concepts: botany, dissection, plant life cycles, pollination, germination, parts of a flower/fruit/seed.

 Custom Programs (All Grade Levels)